-(e) Joint Board Audit and Board Risk Committee
+3.1.4.5.
+Joint Board Audit and Board Risk & Compliance Committee

-Joint Meeting between the Board Audit Committee (BAC) and the Board Risk Committee (BRC) is held regularly in accordance with the Central Bank of the UAE (CBUAE) guidelines to ensure effective coordination and collaboration between the two committees in managing risks.
+Joint Meeting between the Board Audit Committee (BAC) and the Board Risk & Compliance Committee (BRCC) is held regularly in accordance with the Central Bank of the UAE (CBUAE) guidelines to ensure effective coordination and collaboration between the two committees in managing risks.
 This joint meeting enhances the overall risk management framework by providing a platform for robust discussions and effective decision-making in matters relating to risk management.